-Winnie Baffoe, Executive MBA (London) participant, discusses the issue of confidence, and how good counsel and self care can help you sift through negativity to help you identify the meaning and puropse of your strengths and differences.
+Winnie Baffoe, Executive MBA (London) participant, discusses the issue of confidence, and how good counsel and self-care can help you sift through negativity to help you identify the meaning and purpose of your strengths and differences.

 Another exploration through the love triangle consisting of the glamourous Baroness Elsa von Schraeder, Captain Vonn Trapp and Maria, illustrates that on the day we least expect, we run into our destiny, but there will be a challenger that also seeks that same destiny.
 That challenger appears more polished and ready, in comparison to one who appears dull and ill prepared.

-The combination of years of imposed thinking and a nonconforming exterior affects one’s confidence.
-Leads one to question purpose and credibility.
-Good counsel and the practice of self care can help one sift through the noise of negativity projected by others who do not understand one’s approach to life and help one identify the meaning and purpose of one’s strength and difference.
+The combination of years of imposed thinking and a nonconforming exterior affects one’s confidence and leads one to question purpose and credibility.
+Good counsel and the practice of self-care can help one sift through the noise of negativity projected by others who do not understand one’s approach to life and help one identify the meaning and purpose of one’s strength and difference.

 Equally as a woman, it is that difference of experience and difference of thinking that will help in the necessary regeneration of a seasoned institution which requires diversification if it is to remain engaged with the world.